Mortgage Overpayments: How They Save You Thousands

 Set up a standing order

-Arrange a separate standing order from your bank to your mortgage account for the overpayment amount.
-This keeps it automatic and consistent.
+Set up a separate standing order from your bank to your mortgage account for the overpayment.
+That keeps it running automatically, month after month.

 - 04